 You do not need to get a test if you have no symptoms or if you have different symptoms.
 Find out more on the NHS website.

 Tell people you've been in close contact with that you have symptoms.

 You may want to tell people you've been in close contact with in the past 48 hours that you might have coronavirus.

-Since the outbreak of the Covid-19 pandemic, the UK government has implemented a number of concessions to assist visa holders in the UK who have been impacted by global travel and health restrictions.
+Following the outbreak of the Covid-19 pandemic, the UK government implemented a number of concessions to assist visa holders in the UK who have been impacted by global travel and health restrictions.
 This has included offering extensions of visas, relaxing the rules on switching in the UK, and enabling international students to continue existing courses or commence new courses of study by distance or blended learning for the duration of the 2020-21 academic year.
 Find out more about concessions for students on GOV.UK.

 Students will not be penalised for being unable to collect their Biometric Residence Permit (BRP) while Covid-19 measures are in place.

 If you have any immigration queries related to Covid-19, please contact the government’s Coronavirus Immigration Help Centre at CIH@homeoffice.gov.uk.